🔎 Inspector

 No. It finds characters, not authorship.
 Clean text is not proof a person wrote something, and hidden characters are not proof a machine did.
 What the tool removes are the mechanical artifacts that cause practical problems and false assumptions.

-No. The page is static, the analysis runs in your browser, and there are no network requests after the page loads.
-You can disconnect from the internet and it keeps working, or run it locally from the source.
+Nothing leaves your browser.
+The page is static and the analysis runs on your device, with no network requests once it has loaded.
+Pull the plug on your internet and it still works, or run it locally from the source.

 Yes.
 The ruleset ships as machine-readable JSON and the engine is a dependency-free ES module under the MIT license.